 How to Become a Drafter[About this section] [To Top]

 Get the education you need: Find schools for Drafters near you!

 Drafters typically need specialized training, which can be accomplished through a technical program that leads to a certificate or an associate's degree in drafting.

 Drafters generally need to complete postsecondary education in drafting.
 This is typically done through a 2-year associate's degree from a technical institute or community college.

-Technical institutes offer instruction in design fundamentals, sketching, and CAD (computer-aided design) software and award certificates or diplomas upon completion.
+Technical institutes offer instruction in design fundamentals, sketching, and computer-aided design (CAD) software and award certificates or diplomas upon completion.
 Programs vary in length but are generally 2 years of full-time education.
 The types of courses offered will also vary by institution.
 Some institutions may specialize in only one type of drafting, such as mechanical or architectural drafting.

 Community colleges offer programs similar to those in technical institutes that lead to an associate of applied science in drafting or related degree.
 After completing an associate's degree program, graduates may get jobs as drafters or continue their education in a related field at a 4-year college.
 Most 4-year colleges do not offer training in drafting, but they do offer classes in engineering, architecture, and mathematics.

-To prepare for postsecondary education, high school students who take courses in mathematics, science, computer technology, design, computer graphics, and where available, drafting, may find such classes useful.
+To prepare for postsecondary education, high school students may find it useful to take courses in mathematics, science, computer technology, design, computer graphics, and where available, drafting.

 The American Design Drafting Association (ADDA) offers certification for drafters.
 Although not mandatory, certification demonstrates competence and knowledge of nationally recognized practices.
 Certifications are offered for several specialties, including architectural, civil, and mechanical drafting.